dulalsaurab/Hackathon-Organizer/planning/Individual Assigments/IndividualAssig.md

 ### Task 2: Admin backend
 - Description: Create a web admin backend system for an admin
-- How to Evaluate: Short information about all the submitted hackathon and registered user(based on selection) will be displayed in this view.
+- How to Evaluate: Short information about all the submitted hackathon and registered user(based on selection) will be displayed in this view
 - Outcome of Task: xxx

     #### Sub-task 2.1: Display hackathon